MohammadRasooli/Gaming-Store/README.md

 ## Project Overview

-This project is an exercise in developing a web API using .NET Core.
+This project is an excercise in developing a web API using .NET Core.
 It demonstrates best practices in building a modern API, including:

 - Creating RESTful endpoints
 - Handling data with Entity Framework Core